 Sublimation and heat transfer are two topics that we discuss under energy and state of matter.
 These concepts are very important in the study of fields such as thermodynamics, matter transition, power generation, and power transfer, and in almost every mechanical system.
 Thus, a clear understanding of these concepts is important in order to excel in the above fields.

 What is Sublimation?

 We can observe this process only under special situations in special materials.
 Pure naphthalene is such a subliming material.
 Another substance that sublimes is solid carbon dioxide, which is also known as dry ice.
-Iodine crystals, ice and snow behaves as subliming material under some conditions.
-The misty gas evolving from an ice cube is the subliming ice.
+Iodine crystals, ice, and snow behave as subliming material under some conditions.
+The misty gas evolving from an ice cube is subliming ice.

 We must first understand the concept of heat in order to understand the concept of heat transfer.
 Thermal energy, or heat, is a form of internal energy of a system.
 Thermal energy is the reason for the temperature of a system.
 It occurs due to the random movements of the molecules of the system.
 Every system that has a temperature above absolute zero has positive thermal energy.
 The atoms themselves do not contain any thermal energy.
 But, atoms have kinetic energies.
 When these atoms collide with each other and the walls of the system, they release thermal energy as photons.
 Heating such a system will increase the thermal energy of the system.
 Higher the thermal energy of the system, higher the randomness of the system.